You might be asking – what is Facebook Jail?

 If you want to remain a good citizen or if you’ve pulled off The Shawshank Redemption from a Facebook cell, you need to ensure you aren’t spammy and disrespectful ever again!

-Business owners should pay special attention not to spam since spamming will avert potential clients from checking out your offer.
+Business owners should avoid spamming as this will avert potential clients from checking out your offer.

 Overposting can lead to a further suspension because your content is against Facebook’s Community Standards.

-To avoid the bans and loss of audience, we have made a list of best tips to avoid ending up in Facebook Jail!
-Make sure to take a look at them!
+To avoid the bans and loss of audience, we have made a list of best tips to avoid ending up in Facebook Jail.

-Do not over-post – Keep Your Posting Frequency to 2 Posts a Day
+Do not act like a spammer on Facebook – 2 Posts a Day rule

 You are not the Flash and you do not have to share a bunch of posts in only five minutes.